matthewrice345/Flutter-Architecture-Demo/README.md

 get more complex as apps get more interesting.

 #### Providers
-A set of classes that manage the GET, PUT, POST, DELETE, Etc. These are usually pretty straightforward and do not do a log of business logic.
-In general
-Providers are the only class type that talks to the ApiService.
+A set of classes that manage the GET, PUT, POST, DELETE, etc. These are usually pretty straightforward and do not do a lot of business logic.
+In general Providers are the only class type that talks to the ApiService.
 Providers can also talk to [SharePreferences](https://pub.dev/packages/shared_preferences) or other sources of data.

 #### Repositories
 A set of classes that talk to the providers.
 Repositories may talk to several providers to produce a set of data that the BLOCs can make useful.
 A repository may